DeepFrontEnd07/React_Redux_Toolkit/README.md

 --> React Framework: Built using modern React.js practices for simplicity and efficiency.
 --> Redux Toolkit: Utilizes Redux Toolkit for streamlined state management.
 --> Counter Functionality: Increment, decrement, and update the counter by a custom amount.
 --> Ease of Integration: Modular structure makes it easy to integrate into larger applications.

+🛠️ Technologies Used

+--> Frontend: React.js using Hooks like useEffect, useState, and Redux bindings.
+--> State Management: Redux Toolkit for reducers, actions, and store configuration.
+--> Styling: CSS for clean and responsive design.
+--> Development: Deployed locally with the option to use GitHub Pages for hosting.

+Visit the Live Link:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).